 Therefore, when it comes to breeding such delicate shrimp I prefer to rely on the experience of the professional shrimp breeders, which have huge success with Crystal red and black shrimp.
 We do not need to reinvent the wheel – “If you want to be successful, find someone who has achieved the results you want and copy what they do and you will achieve the same results”.

-I believe that I need to thank Flip Aquatics, Soo Shrimp Breeders and Marks Shrimp Tanks because this article is written mostly on their experience.
-I have gathered up the most important information, advice and tips about this species here.
+I believe that I need to thank Flip Aquatics, Soo Shrimp Breeders, and Marks Shrimp Tanks because this article is written mostly on their experience.
+I have gathered up the most important information, advice, and tips about this species here.

 Description and Appearance of Crystal red shrimp

-Crystal Red shrimp are fairly small shrimp, growing to a max size about two and a half to three centimeters.
+Crystal Red shrimp are fairly small shrimp, growing to a max size of about two and a half to three centimeters.

 Obviously, they do not occur in the wild.
 In Crystal red shrimp, a mutation comes into play.
 It is a cultivar of the bee shrimp, more specifically actually a further development of Japanese shrimp breeding experts from the Bee shrimp.

-While normal bee shrimps have orange, white and black stripes on body parts, the Crystal red shrimp have developed the base color that gave them their name.
+While normal bee shrimps have orange, white, and black stripes on body parts, the Crystal red shrimp have developed the base color that gave them their name.
 Red color together with white stripes created a unique appearance that fascinates many aquarists.